Master of Systems Engineering

 Why should I get my Master of Systems Engineering degree from Ohio State?

 At Ohio State, you aren’t just getting any master’s degree.
 You are earning your degree from an online engineering master’s program that is one of the best in the nation, according to U.S. News & World Report.
 And with several elective courses provided by the John Glenn College of Public Affairs, you will be learning from dedicated experts in the fields of both public affairs and engineering.
 Having all your courses 100% online doesn’t mean you are alone.
-Our knowledgable Enrollment Advisors are ready to guide you from the day you request more information and we’ll keep supporting you all the way to graduation and beyond.
-With all your classes offered asynchronously, you can complete coursework whenever and wherever works best for your life and your schedule.
+Our knowledgeable Enrollment Advisors are ready to guide you from the day you request more information, and we’ll keep supporting you all the way to graduation and beyond.
+With all your classes offered asynchronously and no live lectures to attend, you have the flexibility to balance your education and your life.
+You can access your coursework, review the material, and prepare weekly assignments when it works best for your schedule.

 Is this Master of Systems Engineering program for me?